robfatland/pythonbytes/projects/bees/README.md

 # PythonBytes Project In-Depth

-### This project works using Python 3 at http://repl.it
+### Please use Python 3 at http://repl.it for this project
+#### Remember you have to create an account; and tell the website you are at Tyee Middle School

 ## Bees and Drones